-Soundbreaker bars can be fitted on to any type of stud frame including timber and metal frame.
+Soundbreaker bars can be fitted onto any stud frame, including timber and metal frame.
 The acoustic hangers can also be fitted to ceiling joists.

-You should not fix the bars straight over plasterboarded walls and ceilings, or directly on to solid walls.
+It would be best to not fix the bars straight over plasterboarded walls and ceilings or directly onto solid walls.
 The bars should only be fixed into stud work.

 Soundbreaker bars are fastened to the wall or ceiling with screws.
-You will not need specialist screws; you can use any type of screw.
+You will not need specialist screws; you can use any screw.
 Ensure the screw is a minimum of 25mm long.

 Fitting soundbreaker bars to stud work or ceiling joists

-Before you begin fixing the bars its wroth noting which way round the bars are fitted when fixing them to a wall.
+Before you begin fixing the bars, it’s worth noting which way round the bars are fitted when fixing them to a wall.
 The narrow edge of the bar has pre-drilled holes running along the full length of the bar.
 This is the edge that comes into contact with the stud frame or ceiling joist.

 The bar is attached at right angles to the stud or ceiling joist.
-Attach the bar by screwing through the pre-drilled holes along the edge of the bar as they contact the stud or joist.
-If your wall or ceiling is longer than 3m you should overlap the bar at the nearest stud or ceiling joist.
+Attach the bar by screwing through the pre-drilled holes along the bar’s edge as they contact the stud or joist.
+If your wall or ceiling is longer than 3m, you should overlap the bar at the nearest stud or ceiling joist.

 Spacing the bars on walls and ceilings

-Bars are fixed to ceiling joists in a similar way to walls, fastening through the holes along the edge of the bar into the ceiling joist.
+Bars are fixed to ceiling joists similarly to walls, fastening through the holes along the edge of the bar into the ceiling joist.
 The bars are run at right angles to the direction of the joists.
 The spacing for the bars on ceilings is between 300-350mm between the bars.
 Following this method will ensure you have a minimum of four bars per board to fix into.

 Attaching plasterboard and soundproof panels to soundbreaker bars